zicongmei/gke-byo-node/README.md

     Ensure your `kubectl` context is set to the target Kubernetes cluster where you want to add the node.
 You can verify this with `kubectl config current-context`.

 2.  **Generate Worker Node Arguments on your workstation**:
     Navigate to the directory containing `generate-worker-args.sh` and execute it.
 Provide a unique name for your new worker node and the *exact Kubernetes version* you intend to use.
+You can also specify optional versions for Containerd and CNI plugins.
     ```bash
-    ./generate-worker-args.sh --node <your-new-node-name> --version <kubernetes-version>
+    ./generate-worker-args.sh --node <your-new-node-name> --version <kubernetes-version> [--containerd-version <version>] [--cni-version <version>]
     ```
     **Example**:
     ```bash
+    ./generate-worker-args.sh --node ubuntu-worker-01 --version 1.32.0 --containerd-version 1.7.22 --cni-version 1.5.1
+    # Or, using current default versions for containerd/cni:
     ./generate-worker-args.sh --node ubuntu-worker-01 --version 1.32.0
     ```
     This script will: